rkalescky/documentation/unix.rst

 Examples of files:

--  a document (report, essay etc.)
+-  a document (report, essay etc.);
--  the text of a program written in some high-level programming language
+-  the text of a program written in some high-level programming language;
 -  instructions comprehensible directly to the machine and incomprehensible to a casual user, for example, a collection of binary digits (an executable or binary file);